UmbreonHugs/umbreon.me/README.md

 # umbreon.me
-Official repo for my portfolio website, umbreon.me
+Official repo for my portfolio website, umbreon.me.

+Coded in Bootstrap, HTML, SASS/SCSS, and Vanilla Javascript.
+If there are any typos or errors, feel free to make a pull request!

 ## v1.0
 - Official Deployment on the website